Use this page when you need the policy details behind DynamicWeb release planning, production deployment, and support coverage.

 | Pre‑release | 10.2.0‑beta | Preview or experimental features; APIs may change | Not production‑ready |

-Release Rings for DynamicWeb 10
+Release rings for DynamicWeb 10

 Release rings are stages that new software goes through before it reaches production.
 Think of them as checkpoints in a relay race: features start early where change is fast, and only move forward once they prove stable.